Neopect/Tigris-Auxilium-NoGrad/README.md

 # Tigris-Auxilium-NoGrad
-No mav

-## This is a temp repo for testing and converting TA into a gradle project
+## This is a dump repo for testing and converting TA into a gradle project
 ### Plase visit https://github.com/North-Pole-Neon/Tigris-Auxilium for the current build